buildbot/buildbot/README.md

  * If you want to do web *development*, or *build* the buildbot-www package, you'll need Node and Java.
    It's a Dojo app, and that's what Dojo requires.
+   Future versions of Dojo may only require node.
    We've taken pains to not make either a requirement for users - you can simply 'pip install' buildbot-www and be on your way.
    This is the case even if you're hacking on the Python side of Buildbot.
  * For a single master, nothing else is required.